 New Reynolda House app launches.
 That’s right.
 June 2nd, 2018 you’ll have new stories and new ways to experience this place called Reynolda.
-Sarah and the team at Reynolda house have been big supporters of Museum Hack since the early days.
+Sarah and the team at Reynolda house have been big supporters of my company Museum Hack since the early days.
 Thank you very much!

 After that, I walked up to Wake Forest University campus and I met up with a comedy troupe.
 The Lilting Banshees who let me help run an improv game to start their meeting.

 Related article: Lilting Banshees 25th Reunion at Wake Forest University

 One!
 White!
 Two!
 Green!
 The Lilting Banshees are a sketch comedy troupe at Wake Forest University and I was a member.
 They let me actually come to one of their writing meetings and I got to be a part of a writing group and listen to them do live readings.
 It was so much fun.
 Look how much fun they’re having.
 I was reminded how it feels to be part of a creative group on a college campus.

 I’m back in my hotel room now.
 It’s almost ten o’clock at night.
 I had such a great day at Wake Forest University.
 Thanks, everybody!

 - My talk at WFU’s Center for Entrepreneurship

 - Facebook: The Lilting Banshees Comedy Troupe